-Another question is whether the wine is aged, as aging allows reactions between different molecules in the wine.
-Aging in a wooden barrel also affects the colour.
+Another question is whether the wine is aged, as ageing allows reactions between different molecules in the wine.
+Ageing in a wooden barrel also affects the colour.

 Now let’s have a closer look at what the colour can tell us about the wine before taking the first sip.

 White Wine Colours

 Grapes, like most fruits (like lemons), are full of lightly-coloured molecules called flavonoids.
 It’s these flavonoids that give white wines their relatively light green-ish yellow colour as it comes out of the press.
 As the wine ferments and matures at the winery, it takes a firmer yellow colour, although some white wines still contain hints of a green hue (like our vibrant and zesty Grüner for example).
 Hues can range from lemon to gold, and in the case of Pinot Grigio a light grey.
 There are many words and vocabulary that describe the various hues, but just focus on these four and you’ll be fine:

 Lemon-Green: This is a very pale shade with hints of green, typical for young and herbaceous wines with medium to high acidity.
 Sauvignon Blanc, Albariño and Grüner Veltliner are often associated with this colour.

 Lemon: More towards yellow, these are young and dry wines with medium to high acidity.
 This colour is typical for a Pinot Grigio or our Viognier.